yashwanthguguloth24/M-and-N-circles/README.md

 # M and N circles

-This a repo of M and N circles implementation in python from control systems
+This a repo of M and N circles implementation in python from control systems.

 M circles are called constant magnitude Loci and N circles are called as constant phase angle Loci.